raheemadamboev/todo-app/README.md

 - Multiple language support.
 - Multiple screen sizes support.
 - Light that is less than 2 MB.
+- Works without the internet.
-- Simplicity that has only three screens and the functions that is needed.
+- Simplicity that has only five screens.
 - Adaptive screens that change according to screen orientation.

 # License